Abdali21/Abdali21/README.md

-# Hi there, I'm Abdali Houmaidi 👋
+# Hi there, I'm Abdelali Houmaidi 👋

 I'm a passionate full-stack web developer from Morocco with a keen interest in building dynamic and responsive web applications.
 I specialize in both frontend and backend development, using a variety of modern technologies and frameworks to bring innovative ideas to life.